-Baliram is a delightful and friendly 16-year old.
-Both his parents are farmers who work for a meagre wage to provide for their two children and struggle their way through the month to make ends meet.
+Both his parents are farmers who work for a meager wage to provide for their two children and struggle their way through the month to make ends meet.
 They hail from a small village in the Karnataka-Maharashtra border.
-In fact, Bali crosses the border and travels around 10km to get to school every day.
+Bali crosses the border and travels around 10km to get to school every day.

 Baliram’s younger brother dropped out of school a few months back.
 Bali is now the only one on whom his parents have put all their hopes.
 He loves studying.
-Marathi is his favourite subject so far but he will not be able to write his exams for the 12th standard this year.
+Marathi is his favourite subject so far but he will not be able to write his class 12 exams this year.

 He is still hoping he will make it.
 Let’s keep his hope alive.
 A small act of kindness on your end could give Bali a second chance at life.
 Click here to help Baliram.